YINI-lang/YINI-spec/YINI-Specification.md

 - **Clear Sectioning:** Sections are clearly delineated, allowing for organized groupings of related configuration data.
 Section headers use `^` as the primary marker, with `§` and `<` supported as alternatives.

-- **Flexible Data Types:** YINI supports a variety of data types, including strings, numbers, booleans, nulls, and lists.
+- **Flexible Data Types:** YINI supports a variety of data types, including strings, numbers, booleans, nulls, lists, and inline objects.
 This flexibility makes it suitable for both simple and complex configuration needs.
   - **Inline objects & lists** — expressive nested data using `{}` and `[]` without indentation sensitivity.
+Inline object members use `:` as the canonical member separator.

 - **Type Inference:** There is no need to declare types explicitly — the parser determines the value type by how it is written (e.g., quotes, brackets, keywords).